-Long-term suspension of 45 days (possible expulsion for extreme offenses) and a law enforcement referral.
-This may be reduced to a 5-day suspension (with the remaining 40 days held in abeyance) if the student participates in a Youth Drug/Alcohol Assessment and Treatment program and follows through with all recommendations.
+Depending on the severity of the offense and the student's disciplinary history, consequences may include long-term suspension of up to 45 days (possible expulsion for extreme offenses) and a possible law enforcement referral.
+This may be reduced to a 5-day suspension (with the remaining days held in abeyance) if the student participates in a Youth Drug/Alcohol Assessment and Treatment program and follows through with all recommendations.
 The initial assessment must take place within 5 days of the offense.
-If the student does not satisfactorily comply with the recommendations from the treatment facility, the remaining 40 days of suspension will be reinstated.
+If the student does not satisfactorily comply with the recommendations from the treatment facility, the remaining days of suspension will be reinstated.